olga-demidko/documentation/docs/guide/vulnerabilities/219-mass-assignment.md

     </tr>
 </table>

-Mass Assignment vulnerability may lead to:
+This vulnerability may lead to:
 * Privilege escalation.
 The attacker is able to change permission related properties
 * Data tampering by changing process related properties (for example, total price)
 * Bypass of security mechanisms